xpavlic4/book-extracts/sports/golf/fitness/the 18strong podcast/content.md

 Comfortable emptiness - do not thing much and be yourself and you can perform at best.
 But you have to earn it through experiences.

+When you lose or win no matter what you enjoy/cope with the feeling for 10 days, but 11th day you get to the normal life again.
+Otherwise you have big lows and big hight which is no good for you family life.

+get up super eary 4:30, 2x-3x HIIT, drink water, drink, 30-40 minutes

 # 110 Win or loses

 Suzan Luci lost 19 consecutive times.
 Do not define success in big way, just steps how to get there.
 Failures are building block how to play.